 SNOWCOACH WILDLIFE SAFARIS

 Full day Yellowstone National Park Snowcoach tours are available which include round-trip hotel transportation, breakfast, lunch, snacks and refreshments.
 Tours are 11-12 hours from pick-up to drop-off and are not recommended for children under 6 years of age.
 You will see Old Faithful erupt and learn the Park’s geological and historical features while making stops to view thermal features, fantastic scenery, wildlife and other points of interest.
-Yellowstone snowcoach tours are available December 15th, 2020 thru March 15, 2021.
-This season, due to COVID restrictions, all tours are private only, with a maximum of 10 people per snowcoach.
+Yellowstone snowcoach tours are available December 15th, 2021 thru March 15, 2022.
+This season, due to COVID restrictions, all tours are private only, with a maximum of 9 people per snowcoach.
 While there is no age restriction on snowcoach tours, all small children are required to be in a car seat as mandated by Wyoming law (car seats not provided).
 You may also choose to snowmobile through Yellowstone!
 Information and pricing on snowmobiling can be found under the “Snowmobile” activity tile.

-2020-2021 Yellowstone Snowcoach Pricing
+2021-2022 Yellowstone Snowcoach Pricing

-YELLOWSTONE SNOWCOACH TOURS 12/15 – 12/23 12/24 – 1/2 1/3 – 3/15
+YELLOWSTONE SNOWCOACH TOURS 12/18 – 1/2

 Please note that both National parks are closed to vehicular traffic in the winter.
 Therefore, the only way to experience either park is via a snowcoach or snowmobile tour.
-YOU CANNOT DRIVE YOUR OWN VEHICLE IN THE PARK DURING THE WINTER.
+YOU CANNOT DRIVE YOUR OWN VEHICLE IN THE PARKS DURING THE WINTER.

-- December 15, 2020: West Entrance to Old Faithful, Mammoth to Old Faithful, Canyon to Norris, Canyon to Lake, Old Faithful to West Thumb, South Entrance to Lake, Lake to Lake Butte Overlook, East Entrance to Lake Butte Overlook (Sylvan Pass)
+- December 15: West Entrance to Old Faithful, Mammoth to Old Faithful, Canyon to Norris, Canyon to Lake, Old Faithful to West Thumb, South Entrance to Lake, Lake to Lake Butte Overlook, East Entrance to Lake Butte Overlook (Sylvan Pass)

 Roads will close to oversnow travel by snowmobile and snowcoach at 9 pm on the following dates:

 - March 15: All remaining groomed roads

 Anyone with plans to drive to and in the park during the fall and winter, please remember to have flexible travel plans and prepare for changing weather conditions.
 Winter in Yellowstone is like few places most have ever experienced.
 Temperatures can get extremely cold and snow can make travel virtually impossible at times.

 Temporary travel restrictions or closures can occur at any time without notice.
 Visit Park Roads for the status of Yellowstone roads.
 Receive Yellowstone road alerts on your mobile phone, text “82190” to 888-777.
 An automatic text reply will confirm receipt and provide instructions.
-Yellowstone closes for the winter season on March 15, 2021 and will not re-open to the public until mid-May, 2021.
+Yellowstone closes for the winter season on March 15, 2022 and will not re-open to the public until mid-May, 2022.